Manaslu Circuit Trekking Highlights

 The hiking price includes local transport from Kathmandu and back, three meals per day, all lodging services, a permit pass, and guides and porters’ fees.

-A minimum of two trekkers are required to undertake this trek, and RAP, Should Issued through a Tour Trekking Company.
+A minimum of two trekkers are required to undertake this trek, and RAP, Should Issued through a Trekking Company.
 Let's Contact us for a Single supplementary to take a restricted area Permit.

 Manaslu Circuit Trekkingis a fantastic trekking route over the Nepalese Himalayas.
 This Moderate-challenging journey around Mount Manaslu travels through Nepal’s inaccessible highland regions and the stunning Himalayas.